yinhui87/sublime-phpfmt/README.md

  * RemoveUseLeadingSlash             Remove leading slash in T_USE imports.
  * ReplaceBooleanAndOr               Convert from "and"/"or" to "&&"/"||".
 Danger!
 This pass leads to behavior change.
  * ReplaceIsNull                     Replace is_null($a) with null === $a.
+ * RestoreComments                   Revert any formatting of comments content.
  * ReturnNull                        Simplify empty returns.
  * ShortArray                        Convert old array into new array. (array() -> [])
  * SmartLnAfterCurlyOpen             Add line break when implicit curly block is added.